smartcontractkit/crec-sdk/README.md

 ## Core workflows

-CRELib is built around two primary workflows that map directly to the core capabilities of the CRE Connect: **listening for verifiable events** and **sending signed operations**.
+CRE Connect SDK is built around two primary workflows that map directly to the core capabilities of the CRE Connect: **listening for verifiable events** and **sending signed operations**.

 ### Workflow 1: Listening for verifiable events

 This workflow allows your application to securely react to onchain events.
-Instead of trusting a single source, CRELib leverages Chainlink's decentralized network to achieve consensus that an event truly happened.
+Instead of trusting a single source, CRE Connect SDK leverages Chainlink's decentralized network to achieve consensus that an event truly happened.

 **Here's how the verification process works:**